soopersim/hometeq/README.md

 ### 5. Adding to Basket

-- A form on the **prodbuy.php** page allows users to select a quantity of the product to purchase and add it to the basket【7†source】.
+- A form on the **prodbuy.php** page allows users to select a quantity of the product to purchase and add it to the basket.
 This form sends data via the `POST` method to the **basket.php** page.

   ```php
   echo "<form action='basket.php' method='post'>";